revagomes/commentrss_d8/README.txt

 threading and such is not preserved, the comments are listed in reversed time order.

-Note that this module needs vocabulary_list.module in order to print channel links in vocabulary listing feeds, since this type of service is not provided by Drupal core.
-Per node type listing pages are not available, so there are no channel links printed in that case.
+Note that this module can optionaly work with vocabulary_list.module in order to print channel links in vocabulary listing feeds, since this type of service is not provided by Drupal core.
+You don't need to install vocabulary_list.module to use commentrss though.

-This module does not provide automatic links to the comment feeds anywhere, neither in the HTML head, nor on the user interface.
-Suggestions are welcome!

-IMPORTANT: This module is not yet ready to cope with
-           node level permissions.
-Help is welcome!
+Per node type listing pages are not available in Drupal in any known custom module, so there are no direct channel links printed in that case.

 Installation
 ------------------------------------------------------------------------------